martintnr/PRISM/README.md

 ## Example

-This is a basic example to obtain pleiotropic labels from GWAS summary statistics.
+This is a basic example to obtain labels from simulated GWAS summary statistics.
-Parameters obtained from LHC-MR, LDscores of all variants, and simulated GWAS ZScores are already included.
+Parameters obtained from LHC-MR, LDscores of all variants, and simulated GWAS Z-scores are already included.
 You should specify the NbCores parameters if your computer can handle parallel computations.